Home ยป Mains

 Tomatoes, Elbow Macaroni, Chipotles in Adobo, Cilantro, Onion, Vegetable Broth, Garlic, Carrots, Celery, and Zucchini.

-• Coditos: Use elbow macaroni or any pasta variety you prefer like short vermicelli, shell pasta, star pasta, rotini, or alphabet pasta.
+Use elbow macaroni (coditos) or any short pasta variety you prefer.
+Some great options include short vermicelli, shell pasta, star pasta, rotini, or alphabet pasta.

 Blended Tomato Salsa in a Blender.

-Step 2: Heat some olive oil in a stockpot over medium.
-Add the elbow macaroni in and toast them, stirring constantly, until fragrant and golden.
+Heat a tablespoon of olive oil in a large stockpot over medium.
+Once hot, add the elbow macaroni and toast, stirring constantly, until they are fragrant and begin to turn golden brown.

 Toasting Macaroni, Cooking Vegetables, Adding Tomato Salsa, and Simmering Vegetable Soup in a Stockpot.